awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 #### CCP: Change your audio settings<a name="january21-audio-settings"></a>

 Added the ability to change audio settings from the Contact Control Panel \(CCP\)\.
 This applies to organizations using a customized CCP\.
-For more information, see [Change your audio device settings](audio-device-settings.md)\.
+For more information, see [Change your audio device settings in the CCP](audio-device-settings.md)\.

 #### Queue APIs \(Preview\)<a name="january21-queue-apis"></a>